 - UNIQLO Oxford Cloth Button Down – $39.90: Oxford cloth that’s more substantial than poplin, but not weighty like flannel.
 Available in white, blue, etc.

-- J. Crew Secret Wash Cotton Poplin Shirt – $60ish when on sale: Navy gingham is classic for a reason.
+- J. Crew Secret Wash Cotton Poplin Shirt – $60ish when on sale: Their bestselling casual shirts in a classic navy check.
 Will go on sale.
 Slim, classic, tall, and untucked fits available.

 Sweaters